microsoft/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

 ---
 ## General Tips for Designing Prompts

+> **Note:** We are not examing hyperparameters in this section, however, here's a quick link to some pointers on hyperparameters: [Basic Overview of Azure OpenAI Service Hyperparameters](./prompt_engineering/9998_hyperparameters.md)

 Here are some tips to keep in mind while you are designing your prompts:

 ### Start Simple
 As you get started with designing prompts, you should keep in mind that it is really an iterative process that requires experimentation to get optimal results.
 Using a simple playground like [Azure's OpenAI Studio's Playground](https://oai.azure.com/portal/playground) will allow you to test out ideas quickly and easily.
 The model won't be offended if you ask it to do very similar things over and over again!